ianozsvald/social_media_brand_disambiguator/README.md

 Annotating the tweets using OpenCalais
 --------------------------------------

 OpenCalais have a strong named entity recognition API offering, we can use it to annotate tweets to see how it does.
+You need an API key from them via http://www.opencalais.com/APIkey and you need to copy the key into a 1 line file named `ner_apis/opencalais/opencalais_key.py` which will look like:

+    $ API_KEY = "<opencalais-key>"

+You can run the annotator using:

     $ DISAMBIGUATOR_CONFIG=production python ner_annotator.py apple opencalais --drop  # optionally drop the destination table so we start afresh
     $ DISAMBIGUATOR_CONFIG=production python ner_annotator.py apple opencalais # run in another window to double fetching speed